Guide for Authors

 http://www.IRCT.ir , http://www.clinicaltrials.gov , http://www.trialregister.nl/trialreg/index.asp

-75 characters, including spaces); authors' names with full first name, their degrees and affiliations (dept., institution, city, state); institution where the work was done (indicate which author is in which department); a short running title of no more than 45 letters and spaces, with complete address (including e-mail address and postal codes) and telephone and fax numbers.
+6. Title pages: The title page must be submitted as part of the manuscript.
+This should contain the article title (not to exceed 75 characters, including spaces); authors' names with full first name, their degrees, and affiliations (dept., institution, city, state); institution where the work was done (indicate which author is in which department); a short running title of no more than 45 letters and spaces, with complete address (including e-mail address and postal codes) and telephone and fax numbers.

 (http://www.nlm.nih.gov/mesh/MBrowser.html)

-14. Tables: In limited numbers should be submitted with the captions placed above.
+14. Tables: In limited numbers, should be submitted with the captions placed above.
 Place explanatory matters in the footnote, not in the heading

 Nateghian S, Mollazadeh J, Gudarzi MA, Rahimi Ch.
-[Forgiveness and marital satisfaction in combat veterans with post traumatic stress disorder and their wives].
+[Forgiveness and marital satisfaction in combat veterans with post-traumatic stress disorder and their wives].
 Journal of fundamentals of mental health 2008; 10(1): 33-46.
 (Persian)

 Chapter: Author(s) name.
 Chapter.
 In: Editor(s) name.
 Book.
 Edition.
 Place: Publisher; Year: Page.
 Example: Moore C, Williams R, Hirshkowitz M. Mood disorders.
 In: Sadock B, Sadock V. (editors).
 Kaplan and Sadock’s comprehensive textbook of psychiatry.
 7th ed.
 Philadelphia: Lippincott Williams and Wilkins; 2000: 1677-701.